 See Related: Things to Do in Dresden

-However, the museum’s history can be traced down to 1957 as the year when the idea of such a museum was conceived, during the period when Helmut Jaeckel, an ex-government official, started gathering collections of Wehrmacht soldiers and showcasing them at the Uetersen Airfield.
+However, its history can be traced down to 1957 as the year when the idea of such a place was conceived, during the period when Helmut Jaeckel, an ex-government official, started gathering collections of Wehrmacht soldiers and showcasing them at the Uetersen Airfield.

-The military museum represents the military history, especially the German Air Force post-war.
-There are over two hundred thousand items of such collections, comprising one hundred and fifty-five aeroplanes, thirty thousand books, and five thousand military uniforms.
+Here you can see representations of the military history, especially the German Air Force post-war.
+The vast range of over two hundred thousand items of such collections, comprising one hundred and fifty-five airplanes, thirty thousand books, and five thousand military uniforms.

 See Related: Best Breweries in Berlin